UMAprotocol/UMIPs/UMIPs/umip-95.md

 We have published an answer to the audits [here](https://gitlab.com/jarvis-network/apps/exchange/mono-repo/-/blob/dev/docs/security-audits/halborn/02-response-to-jarvis-v3-smart-contracts-report-v1.md).

 Another team (Ubik) is currently auditing our contracts as well.
+Based on their preliminary report we'll adjust any found vulnerabilities.
+The preliminary report will be shared here.

-Currently there is no economical incentive for liquidating undercapitalized positions (positions where the CR drops below 100%).
-Although, Forex pairs are not very volatile and rarely move by more than 10% a year, and we have set liquidation at 120% so it is quite unlikely to experience this situation.
+As of now any position opened through the broker derivative contract (`PerpetualPoolParty.sol`) could become undercapitalized, meaning that the CR could drop below 100%, thus making the position not profitable to be liquidated.Although, Forex pairs are not very volatile and rarely move by more than 10% a year, and we have set liquidation at 120% so it is quite unlikely to experience this situation.
+However by running liquidation bots the possible undercapitalization situation can be avoided.
+Another solution which can be implemented to avoid this situation is to have a reserve fund which will automatically deposit additional collateral in the derivative if the position becomes undercapitalized.